-A 2002 BMW r1100s – how?
-I had a pretty bad finance deal on the k1300r, so I decided to sell up and pay it out.
+A 2002 BMW r1100s - how?
+I had a pretty lousy finance deal on the k1300r, so I decided to sell up and pay it out.
 Not to mention the k1300 is a magnet for the boys in blue and only fun when breaking the speed limit by an extra 3 digits.
-In test riding boxer-powered Beemers I’ve discovered they are as much fun to ride slow as they are going fast.
-Inline 4s are amazing on-song but sounds and feel mundane otherwise.
+In test riding boxer-powered Beemers I've discovered they are as much fun to cruise on, as they are at going fast.
+Inline 4s are fantastic on-song but sounds and feel mundane otherwise.

 I came across the BMW r1100s which, as a boy, I had up on my wall as a poster.
-At the time the promo colour way a bright canary yellow and I remember how tall it looked thinking if I would ever be big enough to ride it.
+At the time the promo-colour was a bright canary yellow.
+I remember how tall it looked thinking if I would ever be big enough to ride it.
 Not that I could now be described as a towering guy, but tall enough for the r1100s!

 The trip & Adventure:

 The maiden voyage of 800kms in one afternoon.
 Albury to Sydney via Snowy mountains.
 It would be a good time to mention that it was mid-July and cold.
 Sunny but still plenty chilli at 4 degrees and 3 pm.
 The new first lady, unfortunately, was not equipped with heated grips like my newer BMW's.
 I noticed this only when I was in the mountains pictured below.

 4 degrees (celsius) at 3pm in the afternoon.
 I had to stop to warm my hands on the cylinder heads.

 Coming straight off the K1300r, the r1100s was obviously dating a bit.
 Can't hold that against the old girl, running on 15 years of age and looking the same as the day she rolled off the assembly line.
 The older boxer did vibrate a little more than the K1300r, and the sideways pull when revving in neutral was a bit odd at first.